jameschengpeng/MCMC-of-Final-Year-Project-HKU/README.md

 ## Questions we are concerned about
 ### About vertices
 Then, assume the valid configurations are uniformly distributed, what is the average number of vertices which all occupy a same certain color (say, red)?
 What if we compute this quantity for every color and take the average?
-Intuitively, we may think that the average number of vertices which occupy a same certain color should be the same among each color, which is $$\frac{n}{q}$$.
+Intuitively, we may think that the average number of vertices which occupy a same certain color should be the same among each color, which is $\frac{n}{q}$.
 Then how do we prove it?
 If there is a method to "traverse" the configurations, will the average number of vertices occupying the same color converge during the traversal?

 ### About edges